Shalini Patil: Political career

-She held ministerial positions in the Congress party Governments of Maharashtra during the 1980s.
+Patil held ministerial positions in the Congress party Governments of Maharashtra during the 1980s.
 In 1981, she was instrumental in getting the then chief minister A. R. Antulay to resign.
 Shalinitai became active in Maharashtra politics after marrying Vasantdada Patil.
 Later she represented Sangli constituency in the Indian parliament (Lok Sabha) during a period in the 1980s.
 She represented the constituency of Koregaon, Satara in the Maharashtra state legislative assembly, the (Vidhan Sabha) from 1999 to 2009.
 Prior to that she unsuccessfully contested the seat in 1990 and 1995 for the Janata Dal and as an independent, respectively.

 During the 1970s, she founded a charity called Rajmata Jijau Pratishthan to raise funds for hospitals for the poor and women-related activities.
 The charity was in the news for the controversial granting of or purchase of land by the government for the charity.
 Mrs. Patil was well known for speaking her mind, particularly about rights for the Maratha community.
 During her career, she has campaigned for more seats for women in elected bodies.
 She has also criticized the Indian Central Government's move to extend 27.5 per cent reservation to OBCs in the central academic institutes such as IITs and IIMs.
 Since her then party, the Nationalist Congress Party led by Sharad Pawar supported this policy, Shalinitai was expelled from that party in 2006.
 In 2009, she launched a new party called Krantisena Maharashtra.
 The party attracted scant support and soon Shalinitai joined the Congress party.

+Death

+Patil died in Mumbai on 20 December 2025 at the age of 94.